How to improve marketing ROI using Multi-touch Attribution for CPG brands

 Reading Time: 6 minutes

-Digital ad spending in the US consumer packaged goods (CPG) industry will increase 5.2% to $19.40 billion in 2020, making it the third-largest spender behind retail and financial services.
-A boost in digital sales of essential goods and personal care products, which were purchased more frequently online during the pandemic, has driven CPG spend growth.
+Reports suggest that the consumer packaged goods (CPG) industry will increase 5.2% to $19.40 billion in 2020, making it the third-largest spender behind retail and financial services.
+A boost in digital sales of essential goods and personal care products, which were purchased more frequently online during the pandemic, has driven the growth in spend of CPG business.

 What was classically reach driven advertising, has now transformed to very nuanced communication, deep audience segmentation and contextual messaging along the customer journey.

 The shopper of the present day is essentially mobile first and a large part of her shopping journey begins and ends on mobile devices.
-CPG advertisers spend heavily on mobile, and the most popular format is display advertising on social networks and video platforms.
+CPG businesses spend heavily on mobile for advertising, and the most popular format is display advertising on social networks and video platforms.

 40% of the total CPG consumers tried online grocery for the 1st time because of COVID and 35% plan to continue to buy online